awsdocs/aws-codebuild-user-guide/doc_source/create-project.md

        ```
    + *badgeEnabled*: Optional value\.
 To include build badges with your CodeBuild project, you must specify *badgeEnabled* with a value of `true`\.
 For more information, see [Build Badges Sample with CodeBuild](sample-build-badges.md)\.
    + *timeoutInMinutes*: Optional value\.
 The number of minutes, between 5 to 480 \(8 hours\), after which CodeBuild stops the build if it is not complete\.
 If not specified, the default of 60 is used\.
 To determine if and when CodeBuild stopped a build due to a timeout, run the `batch-get-builds` command\.
 To determine if the build has stopped, look in the output for a `buildStatus` value of `FAILED`\.
 To determine when the build timed out, look in the output for the `endTime` value associated with a `phaseStatus` value of `TIMED_OUT`\.
    + <a name="encryptionkey-cli"></a>*encryptionKey*: Optional value\.
-The alias or ARN of the AWS KMS customer master key \(CMK\) CodeBuild uses to encrypt the build output\.
+The alias or ARN of the AWS KMS customer managed key \(CMK\) CodeBuild uses to encrypt the build output\.
 If you specify an alias, use the format `arn:aws:kms:region-ID:account-ID:key/key-ID` or, if an alias exists, use the format `alias/key-alias`\.
 If not specified, the AWS\-managed CMK for Amazon S3 is used\.
    + For the optional *tags* array, information about any tags you want to associate with this build project\.
 You can specify up to 50 tags\.
 These tags can be used by any AWS service that supports CodeBuild build project tags\.
 Each tag is expressed as an object that contains a `key` and `value` value of *tag\-key* and *tag\-value*\.

    For an example, see [To create the build project \(AWS CLI\)](getting-started.md#getting-started-create-build-project-cli)\.